daniel-dc-cd/block_certs_codex/README.md

 ## Creating the template!

-Now that we've changed some text, modified some images, and added a custom field into we can generate a template
+Now that we've changed some text, modified some images, and added a custom field into we can generate a template.

+Use this command from the **cert-tools** directory.

+`python cert_tools/create_v2_certificate_template.py -c conf.ini`

+If there aren't any errors you should have created a template and you can find the file `test_template.json` in the sample_data/certificates folder.
+You can open it up and inspect it to see if your customized information was added before you move on.

+# 2 - Instantiating a batch

+## Overview
+Here we're going to use the information stored in the template and the roster file to create some unsigned certificates, these will be JSON files that we'll copy into our quick start Docker imaage to issue the certificates.

-## Adding to the roster
+## Changing the roster
-By defualt when you create a custom template the file create_v2_template.py file will use the conf.ini settings and pull recipient information from rosters/roster_testnet.csv which is located in the the sample_data folder.
+By default when you create a custom template the file create_v2_template.py file will use the conf.ini settings and pull recipient information from rosters/roster_testnet.csv which is located in the the sample_data folder.